 There are other issues as well.
 The use of

-! character is not used.
-Can you guess what one of
+! character is not used anywhere.
+Can you guess what one of the

-the biggest modifications to Lua is since it is a single char?
+biggest modifications to Lua is since its a single char?

 goto, but not